Open Network for Digital Commerce: Industry Working Group

-Microsoft and Oracle Corporation are looking for partnership to supply technology solutions which can add value to base ONDC network by helping companies scale up their operations.
-They are part of an industry working group for developing buyers, sellers and logistics provider registry, network reputation index and online dispute resolution framework.
-To ease on-boarding process, Microsoft started providing sellers toolkit.
+Microsoft and Oracle Corporation are exploring a partnership to supply technology solutions that can enhance the ONDC base network and help companies scale up their operations.
+They are part of an industry working group developing a buyers, sellers, and logistics provider registry, a network reputation index, and an online dispute resolution framework.
+To ease the onboarding process, Microsoft started providing a seller toolkit.
 Oracle is designing a neutral, transparent reputation index for sellers.
 Amazon is working with ONDC to digitise Kirana stores.
 Sequoia Capital, SoftBank Group and Indian Venture Capital Association started pushing portfolio companies they invested in to actively take part in ONDC.

-Microsoft announced that it is going to join ONDC to introduce social commerce in India and will also launch a shopping app for buyers to help them in price discovery.
-From August 2022 to January 2024, PhonePe will invest $15 million for developing ecommerce platform on the network.
+Microsoft announced that it will join ONDC to introduce social commerce in India and will also launch a shopping app for buyers to help them with price discovery.
+From August 2022 to January 2024, PhonePe will invest $15 million in developing an e-commerce platform on the network.
 Amazon is exploring how to integrate with the network.
 Zoho Corporation will provide technical support and facilitate live chat among buyers and sellers.